-It is important to know about the comanies that you are interested in talk to.
-Knowing the company, mission and products will help you ask recruiters specific questions.
+It is important to know about the companies that you are interested in talking to.
+Knowing the company and its mission and products will help you to ask recruiters more specific and relevant questions.

 Recruiters will want to know why you are interested in their company.
-Looking into a company and their products will help show recruiters that you are interested.
+Looking into a company and their products will show recruiters that you really are interested.

 You may be asked to tell the recruiters about yourself.
 You should consider additing additional infoormation that may not be listed on your resume. -- Consider preparing an elevator speech.